cheshirekow/cmake_format/cmake_format/doc/usage.rst

       --ruler-pattern RULER_PATTERN
                             Regular expression to match rulers in comments default=r'^\s*[^\w\s]{3}.*[^\w\s]{3}$'
+      --explicit-trailing-pattern EXPLICIT_TRAILING_PATTERN
+                            If a comment line matches starts with this pattern then it is explicitly a trailing comment for the preceeding argument.
+Default is '#<'
       --hashruler-min-length HASHRULER_MIN_LENGTH
                             If a comment line starts with at least this many consecutive hash characters, then don't lstrip() them